Healthy Homes Assessment Pipitea

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords must make sure their Pipitea rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rental properties must be completely conforming by the 1st July 2024.
+Did you be aware that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords now have to ensure that their Pipitea rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rental properties are required to be fully compliant by 1 July 2024.

-We can assess the rental property you have in order to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we will advise you or your property manager of the tasks that needs to be completed and offer an assessment report that includes all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After the assessment, we will advise you or your property manager of any work that requirements to be completed and offer a report with all the information required for your tenancy contract’s Healthy Home Statement of Compliance.

-We’re completely independent assessors of rental properties in addition, we’re completely certified for each of Healthy Homes and Homefit.
+We’re completely independent assessors for rental properties, as well as completely certified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6777